chunithmsg/chunithmsg/src/app/rules/rules.md

 | Top 4  | Level 14                            |
 | Top 2  | Chart Constant 14.2 - 14.7          |

+### Song Ban List

+In addition, all songs that are locked as well as all ULTIMA charts may not be selected in the competition.
+For a full list of banned songs and charts (which may be updated), [click here](https://docs.google.com/spreadsheets/d/1QpTEl-36QFohIipiX2j9VgNgx_Fpoor_BJGsgPNb9Ss/edit?usp=sharing).

 ## Masters Qualifiers

 ### Format